Infinite-Dimensional Diffusion Models: The Infinite-Dimensional Forward and Reverse SDEs

-Analogous to the score-based generative model in finite dimensions, we now wish to define the reverse SDE corresponding to \eqref{inf-fwd}; this SDE on $H$ should evolve $\Normal(0,C)$ to $\mudata$.
-In the finite-dimensional case, the drift of the reverse SDE involves the score function $\nabla \log p_t$, where $p_t$ is the density of $\mathbb{P}_t$ with respect to Lebesgue measure.
-In the infinite-dimensional case, this density is no longer well defined, and hence we need another way to make sense of the score function.
-Proofs of all the lemmas in this section can be found in Appendix \ref{appendix technical lemmas}.
+Analogously to score-based generative models in finite dimensions, we now wish to define the reverse SDE corresponding to \eqref{inf-fwd}; this SDE on $H$ should approximately transform $\Normal(0,C)$ to $\mudata$.
+This can be achieved by time-reversing the SDE \eqref{inf-fwd}.
+In the finite-dimensional case, the drift of the time reversal SDE involves the score function $\nabla \log p_t$ (see \eqref{fd_reverse_sde}), where $p_t$ is the density of $\mathbb{P}_t$ with respect to Lebesgue measure.
+More precisely, in the finite-dimensional case $H=\R^D$, the reverse SDE to the Ornstein--Uhlenbeck process